 How Do The Best Premium Credit Cards Compare To One Another?

-We graphed our estimate for the value of the four cards above.
+We graphed our estimate for the value of some of the cards listed above.
 The estimates in the graph below are based on the value of bonuses, lounge access and airline credits.
 They do not factor in the rewards you would earn for using the cards to make daily purchases.

-The Centurion Black Card is often heralded as the king of premium credit cards.
+The Centurion® Card from American Express is often heralded as the king of premium credit cards.
 You can't apply for it, since the card is invite only.
 Generally, you have to have The Platinum Card® from American Express first.
-Those who spend $250+ annually on it card have a chance to be invited to the Black card.
-The Centurion Black comes with a $2,500 annual fee and a one-time $7,500 origination charge.
+Those who spend $250,000 annually on it have a chance to be invited to the Centurion® Card from American Express.
+The Centurion® Card from American Express comes with a $2,500 annual fee and a one-time $7,500 origination charge.
 The issuer is rather secretive about the card and its features.
 What little is known about it has come through second-hand reports.

-There are no sign-up bonuses on the card.
-Instead, if focuses on giving users the maximum amount of luxury treatment.
+There are no welcome bonuses on the card.
+Instead, it focuses on giving users the maximum amount of luxury treatment.
 You are automatically enrolled in high-tier elite status across multiple hotel and airline brands, including Starwood, Delta, Hilton, and IHG.
 It comes with decent lounge access, like all other premium credit cards.

 Is it worth it?
 This answer will differ from person to person.
 There are far more economical means of obtaining elite status with different programs.
 The same is true of lounge access.
-You shouldn’t try to get the Centurion Black credit card just for those reasons.
+You shouldn’t try to get the Centurion® Card from American Express just for those reasons.
 Instead, it acts as a strong status symbol.
-This highly sought-after card may be beneficial to businessmen needing to make an impression when paying for dinner.
+This highly sought-after card may be beneficial to business men and women needing to make an impression when paying for dinner.
 As far as dollar value is concerned, you can achieve similar results for far less than $2,500 per year.